netdata/go.d.plugin/modules/weblog/README.md

 - Don't use both `$bytes_sent` and `$body_bytes_sent` (`%O` and `%B` or `%b`).
 The module does not distinguish between these parameters.

+Weblog uses the same NGINX pattern when parsing Microsoft IIS.

 ## Custom Log Format

 Custom log format is easy.
 Use [known fields](#known-fields) to construct your log format.